 - What is your favorite type of cake?

 Add different variables such as Vanilla, Marble, Cheesecake, and Chocolate to your matrix question.
 Since it’s a side-by-side matrix, you can add two or more dimensions next to each other.
 Favorite cake, taste, and look are a few examples.
-Under each table, you enter the choices.
-You can do a numerical scale with 1 being the lowest and 10 the highest.
+Under each table, you enter the choices; you can use a 1 to 10 numerical scale.

 - How would you rate our shopping services?